-Carlos Almaraz: Evolution of Form Virtual Tour
+Carlos Almaraz: Evolution of Form 3D Virtual Tour

 Explore an interactive virtual tour of our exhibition.
 Walk through our galleries from anywhere on your favorite device and view the artworks and stories of the renowned Chicano artist.
 Enjoy the 360-degree views of the exhibition from all angles for a true interactive and immersive experience.
+Click here to learn how to navigate the tour.

 Carlos Almaraz: Evolution of Form (March 19, 2020 – Ongoing) focuses on the earlier periods in the artist’s life that played a significant influence on his artistic styles and form, from conceptualism and minimalism when he lived in New York in the 1960s, to a burst of color and figurative work when he returned to Los Angeles.
 It explores his search for his cultural roots and sexual identity and his personal and professional relationship with his wife and fellow artist Elsa Flores Almaraz.